blasanter/Lukman-s-SQL-Repo/README.md

 # Lukman-s-SQL-Repo
-This repository contains my SQL projects
+This repository contains a project about the sales, customer and products of a store.
+The CSV file includes data on the sales, customer and products been sold in the store - SuperMart_BD.